We may earn a commission when you buy through links in our articles. Learn more.

 • Orc – Ditto Gnomish and Halfling.

-• Common Sign Language – Incredibly useful, but only if your group encounters Deaf characters regularly.
+• Common Sign Language – Incredibly useful, but only if your group encounters Deaf characters regularly, or needs to communicate silently without using magic.

 • Abyssal – Only useful if you encounter demons, and many of them speak Common anyway.